Directory - Lynn Bell

 - Russell Lee Photographs

-In addition to presentations about CAH collections to community and school groups, Ms. Bell has lectured at Texas Association of Museums annual conferences on topics ranging from effective exhibit practices to collaborative projects with schools, museums, and free-lance exhibit designers.
+In addition to presentations about BCAH collections to community and school groups, Ms. Bell has lectured at Texas Association of Museums annual conferences on topics ranging from effective exhibit practices to collaborative projects with schools, museums, and free-lance exhibit designers.
 In 1999 she served as a lecturer at a conference for Romanian archivists in Bacau, Romania.

 In 2004 Ms. Bell was chosen from among hundreds of nominees and received The University of Texas at Austin Employee Excellence Award given to employees of the University in recognition of consistent, high-level performance.